Ordination

 The eigen-analysis methods produce outputs called eigenvectors and eigenvalues, which are then used to determine the most important patterns or gradients in the data.
 These properties and applications of eigenvectors and eigenvalues will be covered in subsequent sections.
 The non-eigen approach instead uses numerical optimisation to find the best representation of the data in a lower-dimensional space.

-These are not statistical techniques (no inference testing); they are purely descriptive.
+Although unconstrained ordinations are grounded in statistical models and assumptions (e.g. Euclidean geometry, χ² distances, linearity vs. unimodality), they do not natively apply inference testing — their default application makes them more descriptive than inferential.
 Sometimes they are called indirect gradient analysis.
 These analyses are based on either the environment × sites matrix or the species × sites matrix, each analysed and interpreted in isolation.
 The main goal is to find the main gradients in the data.
-We apply indirect gradient analysis when the gradients are unknown a priori, and we do not have environmental data related to the species.
+We apply indirect gradient analysis when the gradients are unknown a priori and we do not have environmental data related to the species.
 Gradients or other influences that structure species in space are therefore inferred from the species composition data only.
 The communities thus reveal the presence (or absence) of gradients, but may not offer insight into the identity of the structuring gradients.
 The most common methods are:

 Constrained ordination adds a level of statistical testing and is also called direct gradient analysis or canonical ordination.
 It typically uses explanatory variables (in the environmental matrix) to explain the patterns seen in the species matrix.
 The main goal is to find the main gradients in the data and test the significance of these gradients.
 So, we use constrained ordination when important gradients are hypothesised.
 Likely evidence for the existence of gradients is measured and captured in a complementary environmental dataset that has the same spatial structure (rows) as the species dataset.
 Direct gradient analysis is performed using linear or non-linear regression methods that relate the ordination performed on the species to its matching environmental variables.
 The most common methods are: